Originally published on June 5, 2019 with occasional updates to add new information.

 I reached out to Apple with questions, and I’ll update this article if I get a response.

-Note: Additionally, a crucial detail that a reader points out below was that end-to-end encryption for iCloud content is only turned on if you enable two-factor authentication.
-But that doesn’t include iCloud Drive or the Photos app.
-I could be wrong but I think end-to-end encryption is different than “encrypted in transit and at rest on the server.”
+Note: Additionally, a crucial detail that a reader points out below is that end-to-end encryption for iCloud content is only turned on if you enable two-factor authentication.
+But that doesn’t include iCloud Drive or iCloud Photos.
+End-to-end encryption is different than “encrypted in transit and at rest on the server.”